loft-sh/kiosk/README.md

 kubectl get podsecuritypolicy,limitrange -n johns-space-template-mandatory
 ```

-Mandatory Templates are generally used to enforce security restrictions and isolate namespaces from each other (= mandatory Templates) while Optional Templates often provide a set of default applications that a user might want to choose from when creating a Space/Namespace (see example in 5.2).
+Mandatory Templates are generally used to enforce security restrictions and isolate namespaces from each other while Optional Templates often provide a set of default applications that a user might want to choose from when creating a Space/Namespace (see example in 5.2).

 ---